 Benefits of being treated for teeth grinding

 It’s rare for patients to alert their dentist to teeth grinding, and often they will be quite sure they don’t suffer from teeth grinding until the dentist identifies symptoms.
 A partner is likely to notice the problem first, for example they might hear a grinding sound at night.

-It can be a side effect of medication such as antidepressants like include paroxetine, fluoxetine and sertraline.
+It can be a side effect of medication such as antidepressants including paroxetine, fluoxetine and sertraline.
 People who snore or have a sleep disorder such as sleep apnoea are more likely to grind their teeth, as are people who talk or mumble while asleep.
 Drinking alcohol or caffeine drinks to excess can make it worse.

-Headaches, worn teeth that are painful, and pain the jaw joint and muscles are common results of teeth grinding.
+Headaches, worn teeth that are painful, and pain in the jaw joint and muscles are common results of teeth grinding.
 Temporomandibular disorder (TMD), named after the jaw joint, may develop later.
 Signs of TMD include:

 - pain around the jaw, ear and temple

 - clicking, popping or grinding noises when the jaw is moved